 Step 1: Deeply Understand the Problem

 You cannot start collecting information if you do not comprehend the question presented before you.
 It is wise to gain a full understanding of your problem first and foremost.
 Start by going through the details and instructions on a topic, especially if you have not encountered it in the past.
-It is also advisable to narrow down the topics of a research question by focusing on the organization’s problem.
+It is also advisable to narrow down the topics of a research questionnaire by focusing on the organization’s problem.
 The questions a business presents need sufficient research materials, whether the topic is simple or complex.

 Step 2: Construct a Proper Introduction